silverhand-io/react-safe-lazy/README.md

 A simple and safe way to use `React.lazy` when you are iterating React app fast.
 It will catch the error and automatically retry to import or refresh the page when a lazy React component fails to load.

+See this [blog post](https://blog.logto.io/react-safe-lazy/?ref=github) for the motivation of this library and implementation details.

 ## Installation

 ```bash